asatk/flows_pseudoaxions/README.md

 ## Running An Experiment

+FIRST!
+Check ```defs.py``` for the parameters of the run.
+These parameters must be updated appropriately if one wishes to load a network correctly as well.
+A run's full parameter set is stored in each model's directory as ```config.json``` - do NOT name a file that if you wish to keep its contents or the run's parameters.

+The ability to load a run from its parameter config file will be implemented in the near future.
+Until then, PARAMETERS MUST BE MANUALLY ENTERED INTO ```defs.py``` BEFORE EACH RUN.
+This includes the directories and names used for the model, data, output, etc.

 To run the network:
 ```python main.py```

 --- OR ---

 ``` py
-# defines where checkpoitns are saved with optional format string for the epoch at the time of saving
+# Defines where checkpoints are saved with optional format string for the epoch at the time of saving
 ckptpath = flowpath + "/cp-{epoch:04d}.ckpt"
-# as this is once again a unsupervised task, the target vector y is zeros
+# For unsupervised learning, the target vector y is zeros
 model.fit(x=[samples, labels],
         y=np.zeros((samples.shape[0], 0), dtype=np.float32),
         shuffle=True,